-Taijiquan often called “Tai Chi” is a wonder exercise for health, but it is a serious disciple.
-In order to gain real benefits you have to train hard and diligently.
-We go beyond just Taiji exercise, we believe in the Taiji boxing aspects of all the areas the lineage holders have passed down.
+Taijiquan (often called “Tai Chi”) is a wonder exercise for health, but it is a serious disciple.
+In order to gain real benefits you have to train and use diligence.
+We go beyond just Taiji exercise, we believe in the Taiji boxing aspects in all the areas the lineage holders have passed down.
 Taijiquan is just hollow without neigong (internal skill development).
-We teach internal cultivation methods that develop qi (vital energy) and jin (internal force), and spirit (shen).
+We teach internal cultivation methods that develop qi (vital energy), jin (internal force), and spirit (shen).
 Warriors, doctors, scholars, and monks have brought us this unique martial treasure to the world.
-Taijiquan neigong (internal skill) will bring life and skill to the postures and applications.
+Taijiquan neigong (internal skill) will bring life and internal power to the postures and applications.
 We teach the Yang Taijiquan form with neigong, applications, fajin, and weapons like sword, saber, and long pole are also part of the traditional curriculum.
 Two person exercises are introduced like fixed feet push hands, moving step push hands, da lu, partner weapons, and free fighting.
 We believe in order to teach you authentic Yang Family Taiji, the system must be complete and not simplified.
 Be cautious of people teaching fantasy skills or know too many forms and styles which does not equate to better.
 The best taijiquan is from those who have gone deep in one form, that is why Grandmaster Fu Zhongwen says there is only “One Taiji”.

 Did you know?

 Taijiquan helps improve: cognitive functions and performance, prevention of falls, and assist in osteoporosis by bone density improvement.
 Studies also show there was less pain in people with fibromyalgia, and helps those with arthritis.

 Wu De (Martial Virtue) is the first lesson.
 These are the 4 words to develop Taiji Kung Fu: Diligence, Perseverance, Respect, Sincerity.